Pantheism & Religious Arguments

 Introduction

-No doubt a surprise to some readers, but I am a believer in divinity.
-As a rather skeptical and atheistic-style believer, I try to keep my arguments for such a thing rational.
 If you're looking for straight-forward and easily read articles on reflection in spirituality and mentality, this probably isn't the page.
-As an alternative, be sure to check out my internet neighbor Offline Magazine, whose style is much more human and less suggestive of a conclusion.
+As an alternative, be sure to check out our internet neighbor In Torpor, whose style is much more human and less suggestive of a conclusion.

 Includes relevant Stargate SG-1 memes.